dwjclark11/Scion2D/README.md

 }
 ```

-## Use the buit-in OpenGL debugger
+## Use the built-in OpenGL debugger
 Note: this requires a graphics adapter with OpenGL version >= 4.3 capabilities.

 In Scion2D/CMakeLists.txt: